Want to find your customer’s pain points? I’m here to help.

 Each pain point refers to a specific problem your customers are facing.
 Ideally, you want to position your product or service as a solution to that problem.

-And here’s the thing about pain points: they can make or break your deals.
+Here’s the thing about pain points: they have the power to make or break your deals.
 Pain points play a vital role in the success of your business.

 If you know exactly what your customers struggle with, you’ll know how to pitch your product or solution in a way that solves their problems.